webdocs-dev/yari/README.md

 Fork of Yari which removes AI help "features".

+You can view it on the Web here: https://mdn.pommicket.com

 ## Quickstart

 Development on `yari` involves updating the machinery that renders MDN content